wp-plugins/thanks-for-reading/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Thanks for reading is an awesome and super lightweight plugin for your wordpress website.
 By installing this plugin we can save your time.
-Very easy to install.

 == Description ==